lgalstyan/So-long/Readme.md

 For the graphics part of the project we used a library called ``minilibx``.
 It's fairly basic and somewhat limited, but was still fun to use in the project.

-### Part 1: reading the map

-In this part of the code I checked that the given map was properly opened, that it had a ``.ber`` filetype, and then continued by reading the file one line at a time with [get_next_line](https://github.com/madebypixel02/get_next_line).
-Once that was done I filled a struct ``t_lay`` with some basic map attributes like number of players, exits, collectibles, number of rows and columns, etc. During the reading process I also created a string containing the entire map, whcih was later useful when creating a matrix with ``ft_split`` with ``\n`` as the separator.

-### Part 2: starting the game

-For this part I took the ``t_lay`` and my map matrix to build my main ``t_game`` struct.
-This struct includes more detailed information about my game state, such a list of pacmans, a list of ghosts, the number of loop repetitions (frames), and other info.
-From here I initialized a window with the mlx function and started drawing the static elements of the map (walls, spaces and collectibles) on the window.
-The mlx library, as other graphic libraries, has an infinite loop where the game events happen.
-From here I check the state of the game to re-print certain elements of the map or to manage special events, such as when Pacman dies or when ghosts are in panic mode.
-The ``mlx`` library has hooks, which essentially link certain events on the computer (keypresses, mouse clicks, etc) with functions we implement.
-In my case I 'hooked' the end of the game function to pressing the ``x`` button to close the window.
-Also, I used a key hook to link keypresses with pacman's movements.

-### Part 3: game mechanics

-When the ``ESC``/``Q`` key is pressed, the game ends.
-If the arrow keys or the ``W``. ``A``, ``S``, ``D`` keys are pressed, every pacman on the map changes its direction and tries to move in that direction.
-Also, every so often all pacmans will all try to move in the same direction they're headed.
-This way the arrow/WASD keys just change pacmans' directions to make them move forward till they hit a wall.
-Ghosts behave similarly (they're the first bonus: enemies), but instead of responding the keypress, they use a basic algorithm to find the closest pacman and try to catch it.
-Whenever a pacman is caught by a ghost, the attribute ``pac_dying`` is set to 1 in the ``t_game`` struct and all pacmans die with a short animation.
-Ghosts load in seven different colors, and each new ghost will have a different color.
-To do this, I had to load every sprite of every color with the mlx library and assign a new color to every new ghost with ``ghost_number % number_of_colors``, thus rotating through the list of colors when there are more ghosts than available colors.

-Lastly, if a pacman reaches an exit and there are no collectibles left, it will be deleted from the list of players.
-If all pacmans reach the exit, the game ends and the final score is displayed.

-### Part 4: animations

-There are several animations throughout the game (it's the other bonus in the project), from pacman's gobbling animation or ghosts' panic mode to pacman's death animation.
-They are all animated in a similar way: with linked lists.
-Every node in the list corresponds to an image of the animation.
-Every so often a function is called which will move to the next image, and if the last one is found, the node resets to the top of the linked list.

-Pacman and ghosts move on the map matrix, which is much smaller than the mlx window.
-For this reason and to make movement smooth it is interesting to keep a position in the matrix (``pos``) and a position on the window (``win_pos``) for every pacman/ghost, and update the position on the window one pixel at a time until ``pos * sprite_size == win_pos``.

 ## Extras

 The pacman game I designed has a few extras we weren't asked to implement, but I thought would make the overall game experience better.
 Here's a list of the most relevant additions: